+Corequisites: Concurrent registration in BEL 066 is required.
+Offered: January.
 Special Notes: Fee of \$120 attached to this course.

-BEL 061 • Foundations in Drawing 2 Credits
+BEL 061 • Foundations of Drawing 2 Credits

 Development of visual perception through observation, drawing, and a study of structural form and space relationships.
 Experiences in line, value, texture, basic perspective, and composition using various materials and techniques.